simon-katz/nomis-ec-mode/README.md

 ### Option 1

-Copy the file `nomis-electric-clojure.el` to a place where it will be found by your Emacs and add the following to your init file:
+Copy the file `nomis-ec-mode.el` to a place where it will be found by your Emacs and add the following to your init file:

 ```
-  (require 'nomis-electric-clojure)
+  (require 'nomis-ec-mode)
 ```

 ### Option 2